botpress/readme/docs/Getting Started/build.md

 2. Click **+ New bot** and enter the Studio
 3. Get creative!

-In Botpress, each bot belongs to a <<glossary:Workspace>>.
+In Botpress, each bot belongs to a <Glossary>Workspace</Glossary>.
 When you connect to Botpress Cloud for the first time, a default Workspace will be automatically created for you.

 <br />